-By clicking on the Add button, a new line is added for a new configuration.
+From the Carpark locator manager window, by clicking on the Add button, a new line is added for a new configuration, as shown in the picture below:

 A new configuration can be added to the project at any time.

 The green line indicates the configuration that is now open in the project.